ajk-5/WT4Q/WT4Q/public/TERMS_AND_CONDITIONS.md

 1. Acceptance

-By accessing wt4q.com, you agree to these Terms & Conditions.
+By accessing 90stimes.com, you agree to these Terms & Conditions.
 If you do not agree, please stop using the site.

 2. Use of Our Services

 You agree to:
-- Use WT4Q legally and responsibly.
+- Use The Nineties Times legally and responsibly.
 - Not disrupt, hack, or misuse the site.
 - Respect intellectual property rights.

 3. Content Ownership

-All news articles, tools, graphics, branding, and design are property of WT4Q or licensed providers.
+All news articles, tools, graphics, branding, and design are property of The Nineties Times or licensed providers.

 You may share links and excerpts with proper attribution.